-" 'We plugged him six times, parson, and he curled up alongside the road and died right there.
-I hated to of mind.
-Every spring, when the first How a Man Became a Colonel on Short Service. tell yer this 'cos you're a preacher.
-Col. Ike Hill, of Licking county, I kept a fightin' yer off, but yer kept comin' at me, and so now yer know that the \$10 yer put up helped pay the expenses of the overtakers; but friends, wno braved the terrors of yer can bet high that there is no expense to the undertakers.
-We all agreed to keep the killin' back from ing the louder they sing; and often tive night," said Ike.
-"It was the "Why, my dear sir, did you shed this man's blood?' "'Coss he stole 'yer hoss.
-We run onto him early one morning, just beup he was just gettin' through breakfast.
-He didn't like the look of us, I twiste as I rode up.
-Guess the rainy night had dampened the caps, for she didn't go, but when I slung my Colt to the fore and plugged him a couple Andy plugged him some, too.
-We just left him lavin' there in the road. and recoverin' yer hoss, come home.
-His relatives are the proper pussons to bury him, but folks that an't no kin the inside of the deal, didn't yer?"
+" 'We plugged him six times, parson, and he curled up alongside the read and died right there.
+I hated to tell yer this 'cos you're a preacher.
+I kept a fightin' yer off, but yer kept comin' at me, and so now yer know that the \$10 yer put up helped pay the expenses of the overtakers; but yer can bet high that there is no expense to the undertakers.
+We all agreed to keep the killin' back from yer, but yer pumped me and yer got the inside of the deal, didn't yer?"